 These large, vocal gamebirds can be seen almost everywhere across the country.
 Male pheasants are the more colourful out of the sexes, and they have dark green heads with red face markings.

 One of the UK's favourite birds, the robin has a distinctive red breast and can be seen all year round all over the country.
-Male and female robins look exactly the same, with juveniles having no red breast, instead, it's a golden brown colour with spots.
+Male and female robins look exactly the same, with juveniles having no red breasts; instead, it's a golden brown colour with spots.